getify/You-Dont-Know-JS/async & performance/ch6.md

 #### Setup/Teardown

-In the code snippet above, we glossed over the "extra options" `{ .. }` object -- the docs (http://benchmarkjs.com/docs) are the best place to go further.
+In the code snippet above, we glossed over the "extra options" `{ .. }` object.
 But there are two options we should discuss: `setup` and `teardown`.

 These two options let you define functions to be called before and after your test case runs.